HiPhish/guile-msgpack/INSTALL.rst

  Installation
 ##############

 Use `make` to build the library and the documentation.
+All dependencies listed below are build-time dependencies.
 The following targets are defined (`all` is the default target):

 =======  ============  ========================================================
 Name     Dependencies  Description
 =======  ============  ========================================================
 `all`    see below     equivalent to `lib doc`
-`lib`                  The Guile library
+`lib`    Guile         The Guile library
 `doc`    Texinfo       Documentation in Info format `pdf`    Texinfo, TeX  Documentation in PDF format `html`   Texinfo       Documentation in HTML format